513: The Brain That Wouldn't Die

 Darkman was a 1990 film starring Liam Neeson as a scientist whose face is destroyed in a lab explosion and must don masks made of synthetic skin.

 Done!
-Now it’s time to make my own Bailey’s.
+Now time to make my own Bailey’s.

 Bailey’s Irish Cream is a liqueur made from cream and Irish whiskey.